The Greenest Clean with 11 Zero Waste Laundry Detergent Brands

 Bestowed Essentials really cares about their team—they provide flexible work hours, living wages, and unlimited time off for mental health.
 They also pay employees for 2-4 hours of volunteering every month!

-To make their personal care and cleaning products, they partner with eco-friendly companies that share the same vision for a healthy and sustainable planet.
+To make their personal care and zero waste cleaning products, they partner with eco-friendly companies that share the same vision for a healthy and sustainable planet.
 They also order most things in bulk to minimize the packaging and emissions associated with the purchase of their materials.

 They offer as many unpackaged products as possible and use recycled, compostable, and reusable materials for everything else.